NathanScarrott/phi2-qlora-taskmodel/PROCESS.md

 I might see if I can make the TTS local instead of through Eleven Labs API.

+05/05/2025 11:10
+Made TTS local using EdgeTTS.
+No more dependency on ElevenLabs API.
+The whole voice assistant pipeline is now completely self-contained.
+Voice input, AI processing, and voice output all running locally.

 ## Challenges & Solutions
 -